Creating a Restaurant Employee HandbookLast updated on 8/3/2018

 Writing your employee handbook is critical when opening a new restaurant.
-It dictates your workers’ behavior and lets them know how the company operates internally.
-Your employees' understanding of the handbook ensures they know how to properly conduct themselves at work, saves management from answering the same questions over and over again, and legally protects the restaurant if there is a dispute over restaurant policies.
+It dictates your workers’ behavior, lets them know how the company operates internally, and provides everyone employed with the benefits of what your business offers.
+Your employees' understanding of the handbook ensures they know how to properly conduct themselves at work, saves management from answering common questions, and legally protects the restaurant if there is a dispute over restaurant policies.

-With such an important document, it can be daunting when sitting down to write the handbook.
-You should always consult an employment attorney before you finalize and start handing out your handbook to ensure all legal information is correct for your specific area.
+The task of creating such an important document can be daunting once it is time to sit down and write the handbook.
+You should always consult an employment attorney before you finalize your restaurant's employee handbook to ensure all legal information is correct for your specific area.

 These documents are not going to be read cover-to-cover.
-When an employee wants to know something, they will reference that section.
+When an employee wants to know something, they will reference the section in the employee handbook.
 This means that the information should be as easy to find as possible.
 Incorporating a table of contents, charts, images, and maps is a great way to make information more accessible.

 Handbooks are important but not alone.
 Employee handbooks are undoubtedly very important documents, but they can’t include everything employees need to know.
 The most important information should be included, and the handbook should also tell the reader where they can find more specific sources of information.
 Having regular trainings, an appendix, or another book of reference material is a sure way to guarantee your staff has access to all the information they need.

 Many employee handbooks start with a letter to welcome the new staff member and introduce them to the philosophy of the company.
-This is a good place to put your mission statement and important values and beliefs.
-Having this in the handbook lets employees know what is important to the company.
+This is a good place to put your mission statement and important core values and beliefs.
+Keep in mind that the introduction should be short and to the point to keep your employees' attention.

 Having employees sign and turn in a legal document stating they read and understand the handbook is important for ensuring they know its contents.

 You should mention any anti-nepotism policies you may have to ensure fairness in hiring and promotion.
-With this should also be the statement that you are an Equal Opportunity Employer and will not discriminate based on factors like race, gender, sexual orientation, age, disability, national origin, genetic information, or religion in compliance with the Equal Employment Opportunity Commission, Americans with Disabilities Act, and any other applicable labor laws.
+With this, you should also include a statement that you are an Equal Opportunity Employer and will not discriminate based on factors like race, gender, sexual orientation, age, disability, national origin, genetic information, or religion in compliance with the Equal Employment Opportunity Commission, Americans with Disabilities Act, and any other applicable labor laws.

 Make sure readers know the handbook is in no way an employment contract.
 Some locations have specific laws about how this information needs to be displayed.
 Check your local and state employment laws or ask an employment attorney for more information.